 (1) The Authority may, on the application by a hotelier, grant an authorisation (a minors area authorisation) to enable the use by a minor of a specified part of the hotel while in the company of a responsible adult.

-Note- Section 51 applies to a minors area authorisation.
-(2) The specified part of the hotel to which a minors area autho comprise the whole of the hotel. risation applies may, if the authorisation so provides,
+Section 51 applies to a minors area authorisation.

+(2) The specified part of the hotel to which a minors area authorisation applies may, if the authorisation so provides, comprise the whole of the hotel.